grajrb/EventBookingSystem/README.md

 - Reverse proxy passes through `/api`, `/ws`, and serves other paths to the Node app (or serve static directly with fallback kept)
 - Monitor `/healthz` and `/readyz` for platform health checks
 - Configure log drain or persist stdout

+### Keep-Alive (Cold Start Mitigation)

+Because free tiers may spin down after inactivity, a GitHub Actions workflow (`.github/workflows/keepalive.yml`) is included to ping the application every 10 minutes with a small random jitter.
+This helps reduce cold start latency but has important caveats:

+- Respect provider Terms of Service; excessive artificial traffic can violate policies.
+- It does not guarantee zero cold starts (provider may still recycle the instance).
+- Disable or adjust the schedule if you upgrade to an always-on plan.
+- If you use a separate frontend domain later, you can add additional curl steps there.

+To disable: delete the workflow file or comment out the `schedule` section.

 ## Scaling Notes